Blinx: The Time Sweeper

-Blinx: The Time Sweeper is a 2002 platform game developed by Artoon and published by Microsoft Game Studios for the Xbox.
+Blinx: The Time Sweeper is a 2002 platform game developed by Artoon in partnership with Microsoft Game Studios Japan and published by Microsoft Game Studios for the Xbox.
 Advertised as "The World's First 4-D Action Game", the game focuses on the titular character, an anthropomorphic cat called Blinx, who is on a mission to prevent the end of World B1Q64 and rescue its princess from the evil Tom-Tom Gang.
 Blinx is outfitted with the TS-1000 Vacuum Cleaner, with which he can slow, speed up, record, reverse, and stop time.
-Blinx was positioned by the gaming press as a mascot character for Microsoft to use to compete against Nintendo's Mario, Sega's Sonic the Hedgehog, and Sony's Ratchet the Lombax, though the character was never used as such officially by Microsoft.
+Blinx was positioned by the gaming press as a mascot character for Microsoft to use to compete against Nintendo's Mario, Sega's Sonic the Hedgehog, and Sony's Crash Bandicoot, though the character was never used as such officially by Microsoft.

 The game received mixed reviews.
 A sequel, Blinx 2: Masters of Time and Space, was released in 2004.

+The game was made available for Xbox Backwards Compatibility for PC on July 22, 2026; it subsequently became available across all tiers of Xbox Game Pass.

 Gameplay

 Blinx: The Time Sweeper is an action-platformer, with the player controlling the titular character of Blinx.
 The player is initially equipped with the TS-1000 Vacuum Cleaner, which can sweep up parts of the environment (referred to in-game as trash), gold crystals, cat medals, and time crystals; they are also able to shoot out collected trash.
 The player can purchase better vacuums with their collected gold to sweep larger objects.
 By collecting at least three of the same time crystals, the player gains one time control related to the crystals collected, receiving two if four are collected.
 The player can also receive up to three retries by collecting red hearts in the same manner.

 Using time controls, the player can affect the level in one of five ways: reversing time (REW), speeding up time (FF), slowing down time (SLOW), pausing time (PAUSE), and recording their movements for a period of time to create a clone of themselves (REC).
 The time controls do not affect the player, allowing them to maneuver through the stage as the control is being used.
 If the player is defeated and has a retry, a process similar to the REW time control occurs, although the player is also reversed to a prior state before they were defeated.
 Each stage must be completed within a 10-minute timer by defeating all enemies in a stage and entering the goal gate.